Star Spencer High School

-Star Spencer High School is located in Oklahoma City, Oklahoma.
+Star Spencer High School is located in Spencer, Oklahoma, United States.
+Star Spencer is part of the Oklahoma City Public Schools.
+The school's athletic teams are known as the Bobcats.

+The school's boundary includes Spencer and parts of Choctaw, Midwest City, Nicoma Park, and Oklahoma City.

+History

 In 1901 a group of people from Spencer County, Indiana relocated in Oklahoma.
-They built an elevator and mill, a grocery store and later a hardware store.
+They built an elevator and mill, a grocery store, and later a hardware store.
 They named their new town Spencer for their old home and eventually called their school Spencer as well.
 Star School (in a nearby area) was named by Henry Dodd in honor of a school in Kansas where he had lived previously.
 Two schools merged to become Star Spencer in 1956.
-The official mascot for the school is the Bobcats.
-Star Spencer is part of the Oklahoma City Public Schools.

-Notable alumnus include Mr. Myron Jacobs and Mr. Daniel Peoples.
-Alumni also include Dr. Lahoma Hicks Schultz, noted psychologist, author and lecturer.

 The football stadium (Carl Twidwell Stadium) was named after Carl Twidwell, athletic director, football coach, and vice principal.

+Programs

-All graduates of Star Spencer High School, with a cumulative GPA of 2.5 or higher, have the opportunity to receive free tuition and mandatory fees if they attend Rose State College, a community college in Midwest City, through the Ticket to Rose program.
+All graduates of Star Spencer High School who have a cumulative GPA of 2.5 or higher mayreceive free tuition and mandatory fees if they attend Rose State College, a community college in Midwest City, through the Ticket to Rose program.